Written By: Allison Goins, Ph.D. | Published On: December 1st, 2020 | Updated on January 9th, 2024

 Natural Polymers

 Chitosan is naturally occurring.
 It is found in plant cell walls and exoskeletons of insects and bugs.
-Chitosan is often purified into another form, called chitin.
+Chitosan is often purified into another form called chitin.
 Both chitosan and chitin are used in the food processing industry for texture.
-It is also used as biodegradable material for tissue regeneration.
+It is also used as a biodegradable material for tissue regeneration.

 What is An Inorganic Material?